resistics/resistics/docs/source/formats/timeseries/SPAM-timeseries.rst

     writer.writeDataset(spamReader, physical=True)

-which writes out a whole dataset given a DataReader object, use
+which writes out a whole dataset given a :class:`~resistics.time.reader.TimeReader` object, use

 .. code-block:: python

     writer.writeData(spamReader.getHeaders(), chanHeaders, filteredSPAMData, physical=True)

-to write out a TimeData object directly.
+to write out a :class:`~resistics.time.dataTimeData` object directly.
 Header information needs to be explicitly passed to this function.
-For more information, see the example below and :class:`~resistics.ioHandlers.dataWriter.DataWriter>`.
+For more information, see the example below and :class:`~resistics.time.writer.TimeWriter>`.
 In the below example, the filtered time data is written out.

 .. literalinclude:: ../../../../examples/formats/spamReaderExamples.py
     :linenos: